c0ded00d1e12/ecen224/_labs/io.md

 - `readdir()` example:

     ```c
-    DIR *dp;                // Directory pointer
-    bool is_file = True;    // Flag that denotes whether we have seen all the files in a folder
+    bool is_file = true;    // Flag that denotes whether we have seen all the files in a folder
     struct dirent * dir;    // Current folder object
     while(is_file)
     {